thosoo/adxl345usb/readme.md

 ## Firmware Configuration

 The firmware running on the RP2040 should be the `adxl345usb` firmware provided in this project.
 The firmware can be either compiled using VS Code and PlatformIO or downloaded from the GitHub action tab.
 It outputs CSV-formatted accelerometer data directly over USB (same format as `adxl345spi`).
+When compiled with `DUAL_SPI` it streams `time,x0,y0,z0,x1,y1,z1` lines which the wrapper can save using the `--dual` option.

 ## Simulator